-About MeI am a PhD student at the University of Maine, School of Earth and Climate Sciences.
+Hello!I'm Emma, currently a PhD candidate at the University of Maine, School of Earth and Climate Sciences.

 My research interests center on combining geophysical methods and numerical modeling techniques to study subsurface processes of glacial ice.
 With these techniques, I aim to help answer questions about the physics of ice flow and climate records that are preserved in the deepest ice.
 My current focus is on alpine glaciers in Alaska and the Canadian Yukon, but my research takes me to far polar regions as well. |